 Usage: git rebase [base]

-git rebase performs an automatic git checkout <branch> before doing anything else.
+The git rebase command performs an automatic git checkout <branch> before doing anything else.
 Otherwise, it remains on the current branch.

 Consider a situation where we have branched off from the master and have created a feature branch, but the master branch is still having more commits.
 We want to get the updated version of the master branch in our feature branch, keeping our branch’s history clean, so that it appears as if we are working on the latest version of the master branch.

-Remember, don’t rebase public history.
-We should never rebase commits once they’ve been pushed to a public repository.
-The rebase would replace the old commits with new ones, and it would appear that part of our project history abruptly got vanished.
+Note: We don’t rebase public history.
+We should never rebase commits once they are pushed to a public repository.
+Why because the rebase would replace the old commits with the new ones, and it would appear that a part of our project history got abruptly vanished.